Comparative Synthesis: Learning Near-Optimal Network Designs by Query

 \section{Conclusions}

-In this paper, we have presented the first effort at synthesizing network designs with indeterminate objectives, and have made three contributions.
-First, we have developed a new formal framework for comparative synthesis through iterative interactions with users.
-Second, we have developed a novel algorithm for our framework that combines program search and objective learning, and seeks to achieve high solution quality with relatively few queries.
-We proved that the algorithm guarantees the median quality of solutions converges logarithmically to the optimal, or even linearly when the objective function space is sortable (a property satisfied by two of our case studies).
+In this paper, we have presented comparative synthesis for learning near-optimal programs with indeterminate objectives, and applied it to network design.
+First, we have developed a formal framework for comparative synthesis through queries with users.
+Second, we have developed the first learning algorithm for our framework that combines program search and objective learning, and seeks to achieve high solution quality with relatively few queries.
+We proved that the algorithm guarantees the median quality of solutions converges logarithmically to the optimal, or even linearly when the target function space is sortable (a property satisfied by two of our case studies).
 Third, we have developed \name{}, a system implementing our approach.
 Experiments show that \name{} only makes half or less queries than the baseline system to achieve the same solution quality, and robustly produces high-quality solutions with inconsistent teachers.
-A pilot user study with network practitioners and researchers show \name{} is effective in finding allocations that meet diverse user policy goals in an interactive fashion.
+A pilot user study with network practitioners and researchers shows \name{} is effective in finding allocations that meet diverse user policy goals in an interactive fashion.
 Overall, the results show the promise of our framework, which we believe can help in domains beyond networking in the future.